Synthetic data quality

 Our synthetic data is approved by the data experts of SAS

 Results of the assessment by SAS

-Synthetic data holds not only for basic patterns (as shown in the former plots), it also captures deep ‘hidden’ statistical patterns required for advanced analytics tasks.
+Synthetic data holds not only for basic patterns (as shown in the former plots of the Syntho QA report), it also captures deep ‘hidden’ statistical patterns required for advanced analytics tasks.
 The latter is demonstrated in the bar chart, indicating that the accuracy of models trained on synthetic data versus models trained on original data are on par.
 Furthermore, with an area under the curve (AUC*) close to 0.5, the models trained on anonymized data perform by far the worst.
 The full report with all advanced analytics assessments on synthetic data in comparison with the original data is available on request.